adrija29-07/Eye-follow/README.md

 ## 🌻 Eye Follow Wish Garden

-A dreamy interactive web experience where users can whisper their wishes into a magical sunflower field ✨🍀 This project combines calming aesthetics, cute animated characters, eye-follow interactions, and emotional design to create a soft and comforting digital space for both desktop and mobile users.
+A dreamy interactive web experience where users can whisper their wishes into a magical sunflower field ✨🍀 Eye Follow is an interactive emotional UI project built with HTML, CSS, and JavaScript that combines cozy aesthetics, animated character reactions, magical visual effects, and immersive interactions to create a comforting digital experience.
-Designed with responsive layouts so the experience feels cozy across all screen sizes 📱💻
+Designed for both desktop and mobile devices, the project delivers the same magical atmosphere across all screen sizes 📱💻

 ## ✨ Features

-🌼 Interactive Experience
-👀 Real-time eye-follow animation
-🍀 Wish writing interaction
-💫 Emotional comfort messages
-🌙 Day / Night mode toggle
-⏰ Live digital clock
-✨ Animated dreamy atmosphere
+👧 Character Animations & Reactions

+👀 Eye Tracking
+Her eyes follow your mouse cursor (or touch) in real-time.

+😌 Natural Blinking
+Automatic blinking animation makes the character feel more alive.

+😉 Winking (Submit Reaction)
+Clicking "Whisper a Dream" triggers a cute wink animation.

+😢 Crying (Deleting Reaction)
+Pressing Backspace temporarily changes her expression into a crying face.

+😲 Shocked Expression
+If the wish becomes longer than 50 characters, she reacts with widened shocked eyes.

+😴 Sleepy State

+Falls asleep after 45 seconds of inactivity.

+Also becomes sleepy briefly when switching to Night Mode.

+🍀 Growing Clover
+The clover she holds grows larger as the user types their wish.

+✉️ Wish System

+🌠 Whisper a Dream
+Submitting a wish launches a magical flying star animation into the sky.

+💬 Comfort Messages
+After sending a wish, a speech bubble appears with one of 20 random comforting quotes.

+📊 Wish Counter
+Tracks the number of wishes submitted in real-time.

+🌗 Theme & Atmosphere

+☀️🌙 Day/Night Toggle
+Switch between:

+Bright sunny morning mode

+Calm dreamy night mode

+🌠 Shooting Stars
-🌠 Shooting stars animation in the background
+Random shooting stars glide across the background periodically.

+🌧️⭐ Rain-to-Stars Effect
+Falling raindrops transform into glowing stars near the bottom of the screen.

-☁️ Floating cloud effects
+☁️ Floating Clouds
-💛 Cozy relaxing visual experience

-## 📱 Mobile + 💻 Desktop Support
+Pixel-art clouds slowly drift across the sky.

+✨ Mouse Sparkles
+Tiny magical sparkles follow the cursor movement.

-The website is fully responsive and optimized for both but my suggestion is  to be  use it from desktop.
+## The website is fully responsive and optimized for both but my suggestion is  to be  use it from desktop.

 ## 🎨 UI Highlights
 Soft cozy aesthetic